CleverMNL/Under_The_Hood/Forensics_notebook/Discrete Cosine Transform.md

 Use that website for more than just DCT, it is really useful.

-This website tends to be less intense in their jargon and less academic so it is helpful to get a high-level understanding:
+This website tends to be less intense in their jargon and less academic so it is helpful to get a high-level understanding while still going deep into concepts:
 [Discrete Cosine Transform (Algorithm and Program) - GeeksforGeeks](https://www.geeksforgeeks.org/discrete-cosine-transform-algorithm-program/)

 This is a very math oriented:
 [3.8.2: Discrete Cosine Transformation - Engineering LibreTexts](https://eng.libretexts.org/Bookshelves/Electrical_Engineering/Signal_Processing_and_Modeling/Information_and_Entropy_(Penfield)/03%3A_Compression/3.08%3A_Detail-_2-D_Discrete_Cosine_Transformation/3.8.02%3A_Discrete_Cosine_Transformation)

-For the sake of simplicity, I have not gone into explaining geometry to explain what cosine is but refer to texts or youtube for a better understanding of Pythagoras theorem.
+For the sake of simplicity, I have not gone into explaining geometry to explain what cosine is but refer to texts or Youtube for a better understanding of Pythagoras' theorem.

 The essential take away is that it is used in lossy image compression and reduces the size without a significant loss in quality.
 This is done by transforming the image into a new representation using matrices that are more efficient when storing and transferring as bits.